NoClueBruh/wisp-project/README.md

 ```

 > [!CAUTION]
-> Unwrapping an any value as the inccorect type leads to a runtime error, so use `typeof` to check the type of the value inside the any!
+> Unwrapping an any value as the incorrect type leads to a runtime error, so use `typeof` before unwrapping!
 ---
 ### Include
 You can very easily include other scripts into your own with a single statement!